Next Gen Carpal Tunnel Care

 Finger and hand stretching for gamers

-- First, place an index finger on the edge of a desk while the wrist is straight.
-Next, push into the desk and hold this position for 5 seconds.
+- First, grab your straightened index finger.
+Next, gently pull back on it and hold this position for 5 seconds.
 You will feel the base of the finger stretch.
 Finally, repeat with each finger, but not the thumb.